Gilbarco air compressors are no more. At one time the company was known as GILBERT AND BARKER.

 If you are the proud owner of a Gilbarco air compressor you are out of luck when it comes to buying OEM parts and getting OEM service.
 I would expect that many non-OEM parts would fit the Gilbarco air compressor, depending on which part it is that failed.

-To help Gilbarco compressor owners, this page is intended to help owners and user exchange all things relating to Gilbarco Air Compressors to help folks with this brand of air compressor deal with maintenance and parts issues they are experiencing.
+To help Gilbarco compressor owners and users exchange all things relating to Gilbarco Air Compressors to help folks deal with maintenance and parts issues they are experiencing.

 Since Gilbarco air compressors are venerable old beasts, if you have one and resolved issues with it, maybe you can help other Gilbarco users by adding a comment with your experience?
 If your advice includes pictures, so much the better.